zerkz/JiraJockey/README.md

 * Jira
  * Show completion status for dual FE, BE tickets
- * Automatically post PR links in the comments of a jira ticket when one is submitted

 * json
  * persistant focus on a subprop accross page loads